 Soil is composed of three different soil particles- sand, silt and clay.
 Out of those three, clay is the finest particle.
 The ideal garden soil has almost equal parts of all three particles but that doesn't always occur naturally.
 Clay soil, being composed of the fine particles, holds water extremely well.
 This can be a good thing when water is in short demand.
 It can also be a burden when water is abundant as the clay can hold too much water.
+I cover determining soil texture over on my site, Farminence.

 What to do about clay soil?